How to Get a Stamp Duty Land Tax Refund?

 Refund process

-The stamp duty refund process involves submitting a claim to HMRC, either online or by post.
-You must provide all the necessary documents and information to support your claim, such as proof of sale and purchase agreement.
+The stamp duty refund claim process involves submitting a claim to HMRC, either online through a government gateway or by mailing a completed form.
+You must provide all the necessary documents and accurate information to support your claim, such as proof of sale and purchase agreement.

 Submitting your refund claim within the given timeframes is necessary to prevent missing a potential refund.